Here are some tips to help you plan a event.

 Outline your event in detail from beginning to end: With almost most anything, pre planning is the key.
 So take time to jot down everything about your event, including the type of services you are going to reply on, staff, venue, guest list, most of all especially the budget for each area.
 This will give you an idea of all of the details of your event.
 A good thorough-out event planning will minimise the risk of any surprise.

 Frustrated?
 No time?
 Hire a professional:

 Most times it’s easier & is more time-manageable to hire a professional event or wedding planner for your event.
 The function planner can cover all aspects of your function and take most of the stress and responsibilities away so you can enjoy your event before, during and after.
 Remember that they will charge you for their services.
-For your consideration I’m in the process of creating my on list of contractors you can use check my advertisers page.
+For your consideration I’m in the process of creating my own list of contractors you can use.
+Check my advertisers page.